 My assumption is that in order to do that, we need to develop as human beings.
 Once we become mature, we can create systems that are.
 The idea to change yourself first is not new.
 Although new scientific findings, from physics, biology, network theory and systems science, reveal the validity of this approach, a lot of it is common knowledge in ancient traditions and spiritual approaches.
 That’s why this blog takes this knowledge into account.
-It’s not about new age ideas of wishing for a purple car and getting it, but about the perception, mindset and thoughts that come from these teachings and eventually make a new way of being and living possible.
+It’s not about new age ideas, but about the perception, mindset and thoughts that come from these teachings and eventually make a new way of being and living possible.

 I am Jessica.
 Before I became a researcher, writer and lecturer, I used to be a mechanical engineer.
 In reality I’ve done, tried and approached very different and (to me) interesting things that were always guided by three questions: